ynashed/bionemo-fw-ea/internal/README.md

 The tests in JET can be only run for a model that is implemented in a specified BioNeMo's container.
 The python method `internal/jet/run_jet_downstream_pipeline.py` allows to run the test for a single model from the command line.
 It requires [JET API](https://gitlab-master.nvidia.com/dl/jet/api) to be installed.
 It uses as a default test template config, the JET reference [bionemo/new-model-dev](https://gitlab-master.nvidia.com/dl/jet/workloads-registry/-/blob/bionemo/new-model-dev/recipes/config.yaml) with default container set to `dev-latest-devel`.
-During the testing, models checkpoints are downloaded to NGC under `/model` in the docker container by executing `source download_models.sh && download_bionemo_models` before the python script.
+During the testing, models checkpoints are downloaded to NGC under `/model` in the docker container by executing `python download_models.py all --download_dir $MODEL_PATH` before the python script.

 ### Defining tests
 See the docstrings of `internal/jet/run_jet_downstream_pipeline.py` for more info about its arguments.
 The most important ones for building a training script and specifying tested cases are: